Sheng Aiyi

-Sheng Aiyi (盛爱颐 (Shèng Àiyí); 1900–1983), was the first Chinese women entrepreneur in the entertainment industry, the general manager of Shanghai BaiLeMen company.
+Sheng Aiyi (盛爱颐 (Shèng Àiyí); 1900–1983), was the first female Chinese entrepreneur in the entertainment industry, becoming the general manager of Shanghai BaiLeMen company.
 She was also a member of the school board of the Shanghai Jiao Tong University (the original Nan Yang College of Chiao Tung).
 She was the seventh daughter of Sheng Xuanhuai, Shanghai's biggest capitalist at that time.

 Biography

-Sheng Aiyi was so smart and glib when she was still a little girl that she became the most favorite daughter of Sheng Xuanhuai.
-Sheng Aiyi was admitted to Shanghai St. John's university, and she had a good knowledge of English.
-She also had many other talents, such as drawing Chinese pictures, embroidering and hand writing.
-Her father died she was 16 years old, and at that time she had already become a graceful lady.
-If there were any private things, her mother, Mrs. Sheng, would like to share with her.
-Though less than 20 years old, she was so well informed that she became famous in Shanghai.
+Sheng Aiyi lost her father when she was 16 years old.
+She was admitted to Shanghai St. John's university already possessing knowledge of English and skills such as drawing Chinese pictures, handwriting and embroidery.
+She established herself in Shanghai when she was less than 20 years old.

 Relationships

 As a talented woman of an era, Sheng Aiyi was pursued by many men, the most famous one was the affair with T. V. Soong, the brother of Soong Mei-ling.
 However, at that time T. V. Soong was just a poor boy back abroad and then became the personal secretary of Sheng Enyi (Sheng Aiyi's brother).
-T. V. Soong and Sheng Aiyi then fell in love with each other but it was strongly rejected by Mrs. Sheng because of Song's inferior household.
-So later T. V. Soong went to Guangzhou to seek his fortune and Sheng Aiyi promised him not to marry to other man before his return.
+T. V. Soong and Sheng Aiyi then fell in love with each other, but it was strongly rejected by Mrs. Sheng because of Song's inferior household.
+So later T. V. Soong went to Guangzhou to seek his fortune and Sheng Aiyi promised him not to marry any other men before his return.
 He then served as governor of the Central Bank of China and minister of finance In the Kuomintang-controlled government and married to Lo-Yi Chang (張樂怡 Zhang Leyi), ignoring the fact that Sheng Aiyi was still waiting for him.